-Fragile X syndrome is the most common inherited cause of intellectual disability and the most common known cause of autism.
-Fragile X syndrome is caused by a gene defect on the X chromosome that impacts the FMRP protein, which is responsible for regulating the synapses of nerve cells.
-One in 4,000 males and one in 6,000 females are estimated to have the full gene mutation.
-Generally, males are more severely affected than females, with approximately 50% of the females having features of Fragile X syndrome.
-Clinically, Fragile X syndrome is characterized by intellectual disability, hyperactivity and attentional problems, autistic symptoms, anxiety, emotional lability and epilepsy.
-Currently, there are no medicines approved for the treatment of Fragile X syndrome.

-Neuren previously conducted a randomized, doubleblind, placebo-controlled Phase 2 clinical trial in 70 males aged 12 to 45 years with a confirmed diagnosis of Fragile X syndrome.
-The trial was conducted in the United States and was overseen by leading clinical experts in Fragile X syndrome.
-Two dose levels of trofinetide were tested and compared with placebo.
-Trofinetide was very well tolerated and the high dose demonstrated a consistent pattern of clinical improvement, observed in both clinician and caregiver assessments.
-After a relatively short treatment period of 28 days, improvements were seen across core symptoms of Fragile X syndrome, including higher sensory tolerance, reduced anxiety, better self-regulation and more social engagement.
+Trofinetide is in Phase 2 development for Fragile X syndrome, which is characterized by intellectual disability, hyperactivity and attentional problems, autistic symptoms, anxiety, emotional lability and epilepsy.
+Currently, there are no medicines approved for the treatment of Fragile X syndrome, which is the most common inherited cause of intellectual disability.
+It is caused by a gene defect on the X chromosome that impacts the FMRP protein, which is responsible for regulating the synapses of nerve cells.
+Generally, males are more severely affected than females, with approximately 50% of the females having features of the syndrome.
+Neuren conducted a randomized, double-blind, placebo-controlled Phase 2 clinical trial in the United States in 70 males aged 12 to 45 years with Fragile X syndrome.
+The trial was overseen by leading clinical experts in Fragile X syndrome.
+Trofinetide was well tolerated and the high dose demonstrated a consistent pattern of clinical improvement, observed in both clinician and caregiver assessments.
+After a relatively short treatment period of 28 days, improvements were seen across core symptoms, including higher sensory tolerance, reduced anxiety, better self-regulation and more social engagement.